Design and architecture decisions¶

 | Chat + SSE | ARCHITECTURE.md | backend/app/api/chat.py, frontend-vue/src/stores/chat.ts |

-| LangGraph pipeline | LANGGRAPH.md | backend/app/services/graph/ |
+| LangGraph pipeline | LangGraph KB path (this doc) | backend/app/services/graph/ |

-| Web research | WEB_RESEARCH.md | backend/app/services/tools/web_search.py |
+| Web research | Opt-in web research (this doc) | backend/app/services/tools/web_search.py |

-| Auth / OAuth | PRODUCTION_TLS.md | backend/app/api/auth/ |
+| Auth / OAuth | OPERATIONS.md — OAuth and authentication | backend/app/api/auth/ |

 | Evaluation | EVALUATION.md | backend/tests/eval/, scripts/run_eval_phase5.sh |